MDFreak/md_tinyhouse_ESP32/README.md

-# Project ESP32_test_md_stdlib
+# Project md_tinyhouse_ESP32
-this project is designed using the coding system documented in 'README.md' of 'https://github.com/MDFreak/ESP32_Base'.

-TODO:
--  Install base system
+this project contains all ESP32 units for our tinyhouse controlling.

+First start is derived from ESP32_test_stdlib on my account.
+As long as there is no documentation, some explanations are to be find there.

+Actual in development